cowprotocol/learn/content/tutorial/03-mevblocker/01-users/01-connect/README.md

 Additionally, there are a few request parameters you can set to fine-tune the behavior of the RPC:

 - `refundRecipient`: Which address should receive searcher rebates (defaults to target `tx.origin`)
-- `softcancel`: Whether 0 value transactions to self should be broadcasted or interpreted as cancellation of other pending transactions at that nonce
+- `softcancel`: Whether 0 value transactions to self should be broadcasted or interpreted as cancellation of other pending transactions at that nonce.
+Not available in `fast` endpoint.
 - `referrer`: Allows for order-flow attribution

 Depending on your choice you may end up with a URL like: